khanfarhan10/khanfarhan10/README.md

 * This is Farhan Hai Khan.
 I work on Machine Learning Projects, and am interested in Data Science & Artificial Intelligence.
 I also build repositories with automation/competititive coding/utility problems solved over different domains using Python.
-* I am a 3rd year undergraduate under the department of Electrical Engineering in Institute of Engineering & Managemnet, Kolkata.
+* I am a 3rd year undergraduate under the department of Electrical Engineering in Institute of Engineering & Management, Kolkata.
 * I am also developing my personaized Github Pages Jekyll Website : [khanfarhan10.github.io](https://khanfarhan10.github.io/)

 ***